NOTE

 Tipping isn’t mandatory, but for service workers in Thailand, tips make a genuine difference in their daily lives.
 If you received good service during your trip, a small gesture of gratitude goes a long way.

 For more on massage tipping, check out the Complete Thai Massage Guide.
+For getting around Bangkok without overpaying, see the Bangkok Transportation Guide.
 Want to know what you should absolutely never do in Thailand?
 Read the Royal Family Etiquette Guide.
 And for hotel-related tips, see the Joiner Fee Guide.